svsajjan/CommentAnalyzer_AIML/README.md

 If you like this project, consider giving the repository a **⭐ star** on GitHub.
 ### New Feature: Emoji Sentiment Support (Coming Soon)
+### 😀 Emoji Sentiment Support Coming Soon!
+Our model will soon detect the sentiment of emojis like 😊😢😠